 Specific Heat Capacity

-The heat capacity of a substance per unit mass is called the specific heat capacity (cp) of the substance.
+The heat capacity of a substance per unit mass is called the substance’s specific heat capacity (cp).
 The subscript p indicates that the heat capacity and specific heat capacity apply when the heat is added or removed at constant pressure.

 cp = Q / mΔT